shawnsandy/datatables/README.md

 ReactDataTables
-A simple and easy to use Sortable table component built with [jQuery Datables](http://datables.net), it was built as a simple easy to use option that can be quickly customized.
+A simple and easy to use Sortable table component built with [jQuery Datables](http://datatables.net), it was built as a simple easy to use option that can be quickly customized.

 ### Quick Start
 ----------------

+__Via NPM__
  - `npm i @shawnsandy/react-table-sets`

- __Usage__

  ```js